Postman-Student-Program/hacktoberfest21-website-starter/README.md

 Your website should fulfill AT LEAST these 5 user stories that consume the Halloween Costume Contest API:

 ```
-- As a user, I can view all the contestant’s costume images in some kind of list
+- As a user, I can view all contestants' costume images in some kind of list
 - As a user, I can view all details about a single contestant
 - As a user, I can upvote individual contestants
 - As a user, I can add a contestant